- Renewed for a final season of two parts

 Season 3 recap: After the bloody final moments of season 3, we expect season 4 to pick up and deal with the fallout – the Byrdes' choices are truly going to catch up to them this season.

 Ozark season 4 release date

-Ozark season 4 entered production in November 2020, but a release date for the final episodes is yet to be confirmed.
+Ozark season 4 entered production in November 2020.
 The final season will comprise 14 episodes, divided into two sets of seven episodes to be released at different times.